hashicorp/terraform-provider-scaffolding-framework/README.md

 # Terraform Provider Scaffolding (Terraform Plugin Framework)

 _This template repository is built on the [Terraform Plugin Framework](https://github.com/hashicorp/terraform-plugin-framework).
 The template repository built on the [Terraform Plugin SDK](https://github.com/hashicorp/terraform-plugin-sdk), can be found at [terraform-provider-scaffolding](https://github.com/hashicorp/terraform-provider-scaffolding).
-For additional information on deciding which provider SDK to use, see [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation._
+See [Which SDK Should I Use?](https://www.terraform.io/docs/plugin/which-sdk.html) in the Terraform documentation for additional information._

 This repository is a *template* for a [Terraform](https://www.terraform.io) provider.
 It is intended as a starting point for creating Terraform providers, containing: